 And wave a little as I may see you from my window.
 LOL. (see the picture of the ship below - I took it from my flat's window)

 The ships are docked at the Cruise Terminal.

 It is 2.5 km (1.5mi) from the city center.

 Most cruise companies offer shuttles from the Terminal to the city center for those not joining the shore excursions.
-They take you near what we call the volcan (a unique theatre I will show you later)
+They take you close to what we call Le Volcan (a unique theatre I will show you later)

 Or you can jump in a taxi.
 It should be around 8 euros to the city center and 10 euros to the train station.

 At the visitor center you can get a map of the city to help you get around.